META PC logo

 • DO NOT REMOVE THE USB DRIVE OR POWER OFF THE SYSTEM DURING THE UPDATE

-STEP 5: COMPLETE THE UPDATE
+STEP FIVE: COMPLETE THE UPDATE

 • When the LED stops blinking and turns off, the update is complete